ReactionMechanismGenerator/RMG-Py/documentation/source/users/arkane/input_pdep.rst

 ``tunneling``          Optional             The type of tunneling model (either 'Eckhart' or 'Wigner') to use for tunneling through the reaction barrier
 ====================== ==================== ============================================================================================================

-If the optional ``kinetics`` parameter is specified, CanTherm will perform an inverse Laplace transform (ILT) on the high pressure-limit kinetics provided to estimate the microcanonical rate coefficients, :math:`k(E)`, needed for the master equation (refer to Theory manual for more detail).
+If the optional ``kinetics`` parameter is specified, Arkane will perform an inverse Laplace transform (ILT) on the high pressure-limit kinetics provided to estimate the microcanonical rate coefficients, :math:`k(E)`, needed for the master equation (refer to Theory manual for more detail).
 This feature is useful for barrierless reactions, such as radical recombinations, which don't have an obvious transition state.
 If the ILT approach to calculating :math:`k(E)` is taken, a placeholder ``transitionState`` must still be defined with an ``E0`` equal to the energy of the higher energy species it is connecting.

 A typical ``reaction()`` function might look like this. ::